ton-An/commitollama/README.md

 # Commitollama 🦙

-A Github Copilot commits generator free alternative, that run on your device using [ollama][1].
+A free alternative to Github Copilot's commit generator that runs on your device using [ollama][1].

 ## Features